the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 Integration testing is particularly important in collaborative projects where different people work on different parts of the code.
 If two different people complete separate units and then need to integrate then integration issues are more likely as neither may understand the other's code.
 A famous example of this is a multi-million dollar satellite which [crashed](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter) because one piece of code outputted distance data in feet, while another assumed data in meters.
 This is another example of an integration issue.

-A sub type of integration testing is system integration testing.
+A sub-type of integration testing is system integration testing.
 This tests the integration of systems, packages and any interfaces to external organizations (such as Electronic Data Interchange, Internet).
 Depending on the nature of a project system integration testing may or may not be applicable.

 <a name="Approaches"></a>
 ### Approaches

 There are several different approaches to integration testing.
 Big Bang is an approach to integration testing where all or most of the units are combined together and tested at one go.
 This approach is taken when the testing team receives the entire software in a bundle.
 So what is the difference between Big Bang integration testing and system testing?
 Well, the former tests only the interactions between the units while the latter tests the entire system.

 Top Down is an approach to integration testing where top-level sections of the code (that themselves contain many smaller units) are tested first and lower level units are tested step by step after that.
 So is a code can be split into the main steps A, B, and C, and each of those contain steps to complete them, and these steps may have substeps like:

 - A
 - A.1